Step builder pattern

 .build();

-The following image is the graphical representation of the state machine for constructing Email object with the Step Builder pattern (mandatory values are marked purple and optional values are yellow):
+The diagram below shows a state machine for constructing an Email object with the Step Builder pattern.
+Mandatory values are marked in purple, while optional values are shown in yellow:

 Rules of thumb for implementation: